 - Paper towels

 Follow these easy instructions to learn how to make shaving cream Easter eggs.
-You should be able to decorate a dozen eggs in under an hour.
+You should be able to color Easter eggs with shaving cream in under an hour.

 Step 1: Prepare Eggs

-Start this Easter craft by preparing a batch of hard-boiled eggs.
+Start this easy Easter craft by preparing a batch of hard-boiled eggs.
 When the eggs have cooled, place them in a large bowl of vinegar.
 Let the eggs soak for 20 minutes; this will allow the dye to adhere more permanently to the shells.
-If you're planning to substitute whipped cream to make edible eggs, you'll want to skip this step.
-Fill a shallow baking sheet with a thick layer of shaving cream; we used a plain drugstore shaving cream.
+Fill a shallow glass baking dish (like this Pyrex Oblong Glass Baking Dish, $10.99) with a thick layer of shaving cream; we used a plain drugstore shaving cream.
 Spray the shaving cream so that it covers the bottom of a pan with a layer that is about an inch thick.